thinkC/storage-benchmarks/README.md

 * Build the singularity image, e.g. `sudo singularity build benchmark.sif benchmark.singularity`
 * Choose a directory to work in corresponding to the file system to be assessed; here `/data` will be used as an example
 * Download the required dataset for one of the runs into this directory, making sure it's bound into the singularity, e.g. `singularity exec -B/data benchmark.sif images.py /data download`
-* Optionally, and if you can, drop the kernel file system cache: `sudo "sync && echo 3 > /proc/sys/vm/drop_caches"`
+* Optionally, and if you can, drop the kernel file system cache: `sudo bash -c "sync && echo 3 > /proc/sys/vm/drop_caches"`.
+In cases where the system you are working on can cache the target images in RAM, not doing this will basically cause the benchmark to test memory bandwidth.
 * Now run the benchmark:  `singularity exec -B/data benchmark.sif images.py /data`

 ## Container compatibility